 LYME Disease - Lyme Disease has been found in Chemung County.

-Mobile Home Parks - Mobile home parks with five or more lots must have a permit issued by this Department.
-EHS conducts annual inspections and responds to complaints.
+Mobile Home Parks - These facilities are regulated under Part 17 of the NYS Sanitary Code.
+Mobile home parks with five or more lots must have a permit issued by this Department.
+This department issues permits, conducts annual inspections, and responds to complaints.

 Nuisances - Generally speaking, many nuisances can be addressed by the local code enforcement officer.
 On some occasions, when the local code officer is not available, EHS can respond to a nuisance complaint.
 Also, if a condition exists that is a public health hazard, EHS should be notified.